FranciscoGutierrez/uncertaintyviz/README.md

 # Uncertainty Viz

-A (tiny) WebApp to evaluate uncertainty representations.
+A (tiny) WebApp with Meteor.js to evaluate uncertainty representations.

 # Introduction